stolk/chiaharvestgraph/README.md

 An orange colour means that it was under harvested.

 A red colour means that there was no harvesting at those time slots.

+Grey means that the log did not go far enough back for that time period.

 And for the incredibly lucky... a blue pixel represents a found proof!
 Yeehaw!
 Better check your wallet!